Islandora/islandora_solr_search/README.md

 ![Configuration](docs/solr-basic-settings.png)

-Islandora Solr Search offers many more configuration options in Administration » Islandora » Solr Index » Solr settings (admin/islandora/search/islandora_solr/settings).
+Islandora Solr offers many more configuration options in Administration » Islandora » Solr Index » Solr settings (admin/islandora/search/islandora_solr/settings).
+These settings are explained in detail on the [Solr Settings](https://wiki.duraspace.org/display/ISLANDORA/Islandora+Solr+Settings) page on the wiki.

 Configuration of the labels attached to the Islandora Simple Search can be done via the block's configuration settings.

-Islandora Solr Search also implements the Islandora Basic Collection solution pack's query backend to drive the collection display using Solr instead of SPARQL/Fedora.
+Islandora Solr also implements the query backend that allows the Islandora Basic Collection solution pack to drive the collection display using Solr instead of SPARQL/Fedora.
 This functionality can be applied on the collection solution pack's configuration page (admin/islandora/solution_pack_config/basic_collection), and that same page provides settings for sorting the Solr collection view globally and per-collection.
 The query backend relies on the relationship fields in the "Required Solr Fields" section of the Solr settings; the fields in that section should be confirmed before using Solr to drive the display.

 ### Breadcrumbs
 To enable breadcrumbs, browse to Administration » Islandora » Configuration and choose **Islandora Solr** under **Breadcrumb generation**.